Sangam Age [300 BCE-300 AD]: Comprehensive Study Guide for UPSC Exam

 The Sangam Age refers to a period in ancient Tamil history, approximately between 300 BCE and 300 CE, during which Tamil literature flourished under the patronage of the Tamil kings.
 The name “Sangam” comes from the Tamil word for “academy” or “association,” referring to the gatherings of poets and scholars who composed and compiled a vast body of literature known as Sangam literature.

-What are the 5 epics of Sangam Age?
+What are the 5 epics of the Sangam Age?

 The five great Tamil epics in the Sangam tradition are: